MaskDiME: Adaptive Masked Diffusion for Precise and Efficient Visual Counterfactual Explanations: Experimentation

 On CelebA/CelebA-HQ facial datasets, MaskDiME achieves the lowest (best) FID/sFID and the highest (best) FR (100\% on CelebA), while achieving the best or second-best results in FVA, FS, and COUT, demonstrating excellent realism, validity, and decision consistency.
 For MNAC, MaskDiME is not the best but remains close to the optimal, maintaining compact editing regions.
 In terms of the CD, MaskDiME shows slightly higher values than DiME and ACE, which may be attributed to its local constraint mechanism; however, it still achieves clearly better scores than RCSB under the same locally constrained editing scheme, reflecting a balanced trade-off that produces more natural and semantically plausible counterfactuals.

 Results on autonomous driving in \cref{tab:bdd_comparison} demonstrate that MaskDiME achieves 100\% FR on both BDD100K and BDD-OIA, indicating strong validity and stability.
-Although ACE attains slightly better FID/sFID, MaskDiME substantially improves over DiME and TiME, while maintaining top-tier performance in COUT and $S^3$, demonstrating robust decision consistency and semantic coherence in complex driving scenarios.
+Although ACE attains slightly better FID/sFID, MaskDiME substantially improves over DiME and TiME, while maintaining top-tier performance in COUT and $S^3$, demonstrating its robustness in complex driving scenarios.

 On the more challenging ImageNet dataset in \cref{tab:imagenetresults_wide}, the difficulty of counterfactual generation increases significantly due to the large semantic gaps between categories and the strong contextual dependencies of model predictions.
 Notably, even the ACE paper did not report results for DiME, and the experiments published in RCSB show that both DiME and FastDiME almost completely fail on this dataset (FR close to 0 and extremely high FID), highlighting the challenge of maintaining generation stability and semantic consistency in complex multi-class scenarios.
 Despite this, MaskDiME demonstrates consistent and robust performance across all category pairs.
 It generally ranks within the top two across all metrics, achieving the best results in both $S^3$ and FR, and obtaining the highest COUT scores on two category pairs.
 Although MaskDiME yields higher FID and sFID scores than RCSB (while consistently ranking second), this is largely attributed to the inherent difficulty of multi-class counterfactual generation on ImageNet.
 These results indicate that MaskDiME maintains the effectiveness and causal consistency of counterfactual generation even under complex semantic conditions.